+The number and sophistication of financial scams continues to increase.
 The FCA wants to see a reduction in the investment scams perpetrated or facilitated by regulated firms.
 It expects firms to have strong control and oversight arrangements to try and prevent fraud and scams, make efforts to raise awareness amongst customers and make the regulators aware of any incidents.

-A.1.6.5 Consumer Duty and Vulnerable customers
+A.1.6.6 Consumer Duty and vulnerable customers